High and Low (1963 film): Structure

-Prince notes, in his study of Kurosawa's filmography, a dialectical structure in High and Low.
+The film journalist Eric San Juan describes High and Low as a "deliberately structured" film that uses its plot layout to provide a social critique and abstracted view of the class divide.
+Prince notes, in his study of Kurosawa's filmography, a dialectical structure in the film.
 The narrative change from the wealthy Gondō's home to the shanty town below offers an opposing view to the ordered and confined space of the first half.
-Goodwin views the use of a police investigation for the narrative's structure to be an interrogation of social divisions and the nature of power on the human spirit.
+The use of a police investigation for the narrative's structure is analysed by Goodwin as an interrogation of social divisions and the nature of power on the human spirit.
 He compares the third act's showdown in the unrecovered slum with the sump in Drunken Angel (1948) and the bombed out factories in The Bad Sleep Well (1960) as aspects of the environment that represent these social divisions.

 Film scholar David Desser divides High and Low into three sections, describing the shift from Gondō's home, to the detectives investigating, and the kidnapper's world as "planes of action" that follow a chronology, moving from 'high' to 'low'.
 He notes the process of the police investigation as a thematic tension between Kurosawa's humanistic sentiment and formalistic tendencies.
-To Desser, the humanism present in the film demonstrates a transcendence of its adapted source material's structure.
+To Desser, "High and Low transcends its origins in formula fiction through a keen humanism."
 Matthew Bernstein writes on the recontextualisation of the novel as reframing the story around a moral and social critique of modern Japan.
 Gondō's character was changed dramatically from Hunter's novel, effectively sidelining him from the second half of the story so that he may learn the humanistic obligation the individual has to society.
+To Ryan and Lenos, by dividing the film's structure into segments of 'heaven' and 'hell', High and Low supports communal values over individualist ones.

-Philosopher Gilles Deleuze writes in his book Cinema 1: The Movement Image (1983), that High and Low demonstrates the situation-action paradigm in its structure.
-To Deleuze, situation-action is a structural formula, it refers to an understanding of spatial and environmental factors in the film's frame that enable characters within the story to act.
+Philosopher Gilles Deleuze writes in his book Cinema 1: The Movement Image (1983) that High and Low demonstrates the situation–action paradigm in its structure.
+To Deleuze, situation–action is a structural formula that refers to an understanding of spatial and environmental factors in the film's frame that enable characters within the story to act.
 In High and Low, the narrative's second half is a "senseless, brutal action" after the confined and theatrical space of its situational first half.
-He believes that this transition from situation to action represents an expansion of space in the film which sees the exploration and exposition of its moral themes of 'heaven and hell'; at the same time, the Kurosawan hero crosses through that expanded space laterally by acting.
-The process of the situation-action paradigm in the film represents a mutual agreement across the class divide.
+He believes that this transition from situation to action represents an expansion of space in the film which sees the exploration and exposition of its moral themes of 'heaven and hell'; at the same time, the Kurosawan hero crosses through that expanded space laterally by taking action.
+The process of the situation–action paradigm in the film represents a mutual agreement across the class divide.